-If you haven’t guessed already, March is great for skiing and snowboarding, but there are options beyond our SkiBig3 resorts.
+There are options beyond the resorts.
 Book a heli-ski trip with CMH to up the ante before the season ends.
 They’ll take you to ski lines untraced where only the mountain goats roam.

 March also holds excellent cross-country skiing, snowshoeing, and winter hiking conditions.
 As the snow melts in the sunshine, it can freeze overnight, so be prepared for ice with good boots, cleats, and walking poles.

-No matter your activity, you are sure to run into other explorers for après!
+No matter your activity, you will surely run into other explorers for après!
 There is something for every taste, from on-hill chalets to hotel tapas and bars to downtown restaurants.

 You’ll find bites of: